Planting Bulbs in the Fall for Amazing Spring Flowers

 See full disclosure here.

-Spring Flowers Grown From Bulbs Planted in the Fall
+Spring Flowers Grown From Fall-Planted Bulbs

 There are many varieties of spring flowering bulbs.
 To achieve the best spring color, I recommend planting several varieties.
 Also different bulbs have different bloom times, from early spring right through late spring.
 Here is a list of the most popular types of bulbs:

-When to Plant Fall Flower Bulbs
+When to Plant Spring-Flowering Bulbs

 It’s important to determine the right time for planting.
 The best time to plant bulbs is when temps are below 60 degrees fahrenheit (15 degrees celsius), but before the ground freezes.
 Here in my zone 4 gardens, I like to plant in late October, but bulbs can be planted into late fall or as long as you can dig.